Careers Education, Information, Advice and Guidance (CEIAG)

-Our Careers Leader is Mr Leo Burton.
-If you have any queries about careers, higher education or work experience please contact him on 02476 642400 or email@example.com
+Our Careers Lead is Ms Vicki Way.
+If you have any queries about careers, higher education, apprenticeships or work experience please contact Ms Way on 02476 642400 or by email email@example.com

-Prospects offers impartial information; advice and guidance to young people aged 13-19.
+Elaine Wainwright is our Careers Adviser from Prospects, offering impartial information, advice and guidance to young people aged 13-19.

-The Government has increased the age to which all young people in England must continue in education or training.
-This means pupils starting from September 2013 onwards will need to continue until at least their 18th birthday.
+The Government has increased the age that all young people in England must continue in education or training.
+Pupils starting from September 2013 onwards will need to continue until at least their 18th birthday.

 This does not mean young people must stay in school.
-They will able to choose from:
+They will be able to choose from:

 What to expect from a Careers Interview

-We measure and assess the impact of the careers provision at the school by:-
+We measure and assess the impact of the careers provision at St Thomas More by:-

 Date of next review : Annually October Half Term